brinzunza/premierLeagueML/README.md

 # premierLeagueML
-Game Winner Prediction in the Premier League using Python and Machine Learning Concepts
+Game Winner Prediction in the Premier League using Python, Web Scraping, and Machine Learning Concepts